 J & J Snack Foods Corp. and Subsidiaries (the Company) manufactures, markets and distributes a variety of nutritional snack foods and beverages to the food service and retail supermarket industries.
 A summary of the significant accounting policies consistently applied in the preparation of the accompanying consolidated financial statements follows.
-Our 2017 fiscal year comprises 53 weeks.
+Our fiscal years 2018 and 2016 comprise 52 weeks.
+Our 2017 fiscal year comprised 53 weeks.
 All references to 2017 fiscal year refer to that 53 week period.
-Fiscal years 2016 and 2015 comprised 52 weeks.